 The farm was built in 1795-1799.
-It has later been added on several buildings, however, the farm has in later years been split into smaller pieces.
-It was originally a very big farm, it had its own bakery and a servants’ quarter, but has been reduced to 107 HA including an old tenancy cottage, 4 barns and several smaller buildings that were used for pigs and hens.
+It has later had several buildings added.
+The farm has in later years been split into smaller pieces.
+It was originally a very big farm, it had its own bakery and a servants’ quarters, but has been reduced to 107 HA including an old tenant’s cottage, 4 barns and several smaller buildings that were used for pigs and chickens.

 The farm also produces BIO maize, cereal and hay, most of this is used for feeding the animals.